 Harmful algal blooms (also referred to as 'phytoplankton blooms', 'microalgal blooms', 'toxic algae' or 'red tides') are common seasonal events in both fresh and coastal marine waters throughout Queensland.

-Blooms caused by organisms including cyanobacteria, diatoms and dinoflagellates may pose a direct threat to human and animal health, and can have:
+Algal blooms caused by organisms may pose a direct threat to human and animal health, and can have:

-- economic impacts (e.g. significant increase in the cost of treating the water supply; the need to use alternate supplies)
+- economic impacts (e.g. increased cost of treating the water supply or the need to use alternative supplies)

-- social impacts (e.g. disruption of recreational use of waterways)
+- social impacts (e.g. disrupted recreational use of waterways)

 - environmental effects on aquatic ecosystems.